 TAG Heuer Carrera Calibre 16 Day Date Ref.
 CV2A84.FC6394 [Black PVD Chronograph]

-Though TAG Heuer is often seen as a manufacturer of mostly entry-level timepieces, over recent years the brand has expanded their catalog to include increasingly exotic complications as well as materials.
+Though TAG Heuer is often seen as a manufacturer of mostly entry-level timepieces, over recent years the brand has expanded its catalog to include increasingly exotic complications as well as materials.
 The Carrera Day Date PVD featured here is only one example of this.

 A historic chronograph style, this Calibre 16 Carrera is a contemporary version of a watch first conceived by Jack Heuer himself in 1963.
-It’s come a long way from its early days until today, where it’s become one of the brand’s best selling models.
+It’s come a long way from its early days until today, where it’s become one of the brand’s best-selling models.

 This particular Carrera Day Date is not quite like the rest, though.
-Its 43mm case is constructed of titanium, a material already considered premium before receiving a black PVD-coating.
-Likewise its bezel is not aluminum but ceramic, yet another superior material employed in the watch.
+Its 43mm case is constructed of titanium, a material already considered premium before receiving a black PVD coating.
+Likewise, its bezel is not aluminum but ceramic, yet another superior material employed in the watch.

-Decorating the bezel are brown tachy markings which themselves match the brown tone of the luminous hour indices and hands on the watch dial.
+Decorating the bezel are brown tachymeter markings which themselves match the brown tone of the luminous hour indices and hands on the watch dial.
 The brown color offers perfect contrast and legibility without being overwhelming as might have been the case if white was used in its place.

 Powering this Carrera Day Date and visible through the sapphire case back is a Calibre 16, a robust automatic chronograph movement based on the ETA/Valjoux 7750.
-Boasting a 42 hour power reserve, the movement has also been enhanced with a day and date complication.
+Boasting a 42-hour power reserve, the movement has also been enhanced with a day and date complication.
 Not only a rugged and resilient movement, the additional complications make it incredibly convenient and useful, too.